-• An individual designated as a CCO on Schedule A of Form BD of an ETP Holder [sic] that is engaged in limited investment banking or securities business may be registered in a principal category under proposed Rule 1220(a) that corresponds to the limited scope of the member organization's business.
+• An individual designated as a CCO on Schedule A of Form BD of a member organization or ETP Holder that is engaged in limited investment banking or securities business may be registered in a principal category under proposed Rule 2.1220(a) that corresponds to the limited scope of the A member organization's or ETP Holder's business.

-4. Proposed Rule 1220(a)(4)-Financial and Operation Principal and Introducing Broker-Dealer Financial and Operations Principal 39
+4. Proposed Rule 2.1220(a)(4)- Financial and Operation Principal and Introducing Broker-Dealer Financial and Operations Principal42

-Proposed Rule 1220(a)(4) provides that each principal who is responsible for the financial and operational management of a member organization that has a minimum net capital requirement of \$250,000 under SEA Rules 15c3-1(a)(1)(ii) and 15c3- 1(a)(2)(i), or a member organization that has a minimum net capital requirement of \$150,000 under SEA Rule 15c3- 1(a)(8) must be designated as a Financial and Operations Principal.
-In addition, proposed Rule 1220(a)(4) provides that a principal who is responsible for the financial and operational management of a member organization that is subject to the net capital requirements of SEA Rule 15c3-1, other than a member organization that is subject to the net capital requirements of SEA Rules 15c3-1(a)(1)(ii), (a)(2)(i) or (a)(8), must be designated and registered as either a Financial and Operations Principal or an Introducing Broker-Dealer Financial and Operations Principal.
+Proposed Rule 2.1220(a)(4) provides that each principal who is responsible for the financial and operational management of a member organization or ETP Holder that has a minimum net capital requirement of \$250,000 under

+SEA Rules 15c3-1(a)(1)(ii) and 15c3-1(a)(2)(i), or a member organization or ETP Holder that has a minimum net capital requirement of \$150,000 under SEA Rule 15c-3-1(a)(8) must be designated as a Financial and Operations Principal.
+In addition, proposed Rule 2.1220(a)(4) provides that a principal who is responsible for the financial and operational management of a member organization or ETP Holder that is subject to the net capital requirements of SEA Rule 15c3-1, other than a member organization or ETP Holder that is subject to the net capital requirements of SEA Rules 15c3-1(a)(1)(ii), (a)(2)(i) or (a)(8), must be designated and registered as either a Financial and Operations Principal or an Introducing Broker-Dealer Financial and Operations Principal.
 Financial and Operations Principals and Introducing Broker-Dealer Financial and Operation Principals are not subject to a prerequisite representative registration, but they must pass the Financial and Operations Principal or Introducing Broker-Dealer Financial and Operations Principal examination, as applicable.

-Additionally, proposed Rule 1220(a)(4)(B) requires a member organization to designate a Principal Financial Officer with primary responsibility for the day-to-day operations of the business, including overseeing the receipt and delivery of securities and funds, safeguarding customer and firm assets, calculation and collection of margin from customers and processing dividend receivable and payables and reorganization redemptions and those books and records related to such activities.
+Additionally, proposed Rule 2.1220(a)(4)(B) requires a member organization or ETP Holder to designate a Principal Financial Officer with primary responsibility for the day-today operations of the business, including overseeing the receipt and delivery of securities and funds, safeguarding customer and firm assets, calculation and collection of margin from customers and processing dividend receivable and pavables and reorganization redemptions and those books and records related to such activities.
 Further, the proposed rule requires that a firm's Principal Financial Officer and Principal Operations Officer qualify and register as Financial and Operations Principals or Introducing Broker-Dealer Financial and Operations Principals, as applicable.

-Because the financial and operational activities of member organizations that neither self-clear nor provide clearing services are more limited, such member organizations may designate the same person as the Principal Financial Officer, Principal Operations Officer and Financial and Operations Principal or Introducing Broker-Dealer Financial and Operations Principal (that is, such member organizations are not required to designate different persons to function in these capacities).
+Because the financial and operational activities of member organizations or ETP Holders that neither self-clear nor provide clearing services are more limited, such member organizations or ETP Holders may designate the same person as the Principal Financial Officer, Principal Operations Officer and Financial and Operations Principal or Introducing Broker-Dealer Financial and Operations Principal (that is, such member organizations or ETP Holders are not required to designate different persons to function in these capacities).